c-c-k/JBA-Python-core/README.md

+# JetBrains HyperSkill studies repository.

-### A mixed pasta dish of my exercise and project solutions for Jet Brain Academy's "PYTHON CORE" track.
+This Repository contains a mixed pasta dish of my topic questions solutions and projects for my studies in the **JetBrains Academy**.